 The aim of this book is to fuel you with the inspiration you need to get started, and then arm you with the knowledge you need to put it into practice.

 Clint describes himself as an ordinary runner who wants to share the extraordinary benefits that running can bring to people's health.
 He has been a keen amateur runner for over a decade.
 In that time, he has experienced the many positive changes that running has brought to his own physical and mental health and has been inspired by the stories of how it has helped other people.
-He is a qualified Level 2 Fitness Instructor and is currently completing his Level 3 Personal Trainer qualifications.
+He is a qualified Level 3 Personal Trainer.